js-bone21/jekyll-uno/_posts/2018-03-30-lane-filtering-is-good-for-america.md

   creditlink: ""
 ---

+Lane-splitting (or lane filtering) is a commonly used motorcycling tactic in many parts of the world.
+Unfortunately, in the US, it's only legal in one state, California.
+One of the most liberal states is one of the leaders in freedom of choice for motorcyclists.
+So what is it, and why should I support it?

+### Riding Background Disclaimer
+I'm not from California and have never lived there, so I've never given much thought to lane-filtering.
+That changed when I decided to ride in Asia.

 ### What is Lane Splitting/Filtering?
 Lane Splitting, Lane Filtering...sounds the same, but I recently learned, [are different][1].
 What's the difference then?